How to Get a Remote Job if You've Never Worked Remotely

 Question: What skills, software or tools are you finding that are common requirements (or “nice-to-have”) among remote work job opportunities?

 Question: How critical is having remote work experience when it comes to landing a remote role?
-For those that don’t have remote work experience, what should they specifically focus on on their resume to make them a stronger candidate for a remote role?
+For those who don’t have remote work experience, what should they specifically focus on in their resume to make them a stronger candidate for a remote role?

 Answer: The experience is nice to have, but not critical for most employers.
 What they really want to see is that you have the right skills and temperament to work from home.
 Their resumes and profiles should make it clear they are independent, focused workers who are able to manage their own time and workloads.
 They should also show that they’re excellent communicators, not afraid to ask questions, and solid with written and verbal communication.